-Here is a great article with more information on the research behind this suggestion.
+For more information on the research behind this suggestion, check out:

 One of the best ways I have found to deal with a difficult person or a difficult situation is to try and find something about that person or situation for which I’m grateful.
 I realize that being told to “find the silver lining” by another person can be extremely irritating.
 However, at a certain point, the only thing we have control over is our mindset.

 In my own life, I tend to use a gratitude practice when I’m dealing with illness or with a situation that is unfair.
 I say thank you for the opportunity to grow as a person, to be more patient with my body or with life, to be reminded of what it feels like for others who have experienced similar situations.
 I also tend to use gratitude practices when dealing with people I find to be aggressive or insulting, or people who frustrate me.
 I say thank you for the opportunity to set aside my ego and try to truly listen to that person.
 Often they’re trying to tell me something important, though the message may be wrapped in pain.
 Occasionally, all I can muster is a thank you that I am lucky enough to travel through life on a happier road than the person confronting me.
 I may say these thank you through gritted teeth and not completely feel like I mean them at the time, but it does help.

 This is a great article on some of the research behind gratitude practices that you might find helpful: https://www.nytimes.com/2015/11/22/opinion/sunday/choose-to-be-grateful-it-will-make-you-happier.html?